A Family of LZ78-based Universal Sequential Probability Assignments: The LZ78 Family of Sequential Probability Assignments

+In this section, we develop a family of SPAs that is universal (as per the discussion in \prettyref{sec:markov-and-fs-spa}) and computable in $\bigO(n)$ time with a fairly small implicit constant (as discussed in \prettyref{sec:computational-analysis}).
+This family of SPAs generalizes formulations from \cite{langdon1983LZNote,feder1991gambling,federMerhavGutman1992,weissman2007Filtering}.
+Recognizing that such SPAs are implicitly Bayesian mixtures with a specific prior, we make this aspect explicit and extend it to a general prior.
+This additional flexibility can be essential to empirical accuracy in a finite-sequence setting, which we explore for a genomics classification application in \cite{omri2025genomic}.
+In addition, this generalization presents the opportunity for novel theoretical analysis, as discussed in the remainder of the paper, especially in Sections \ref{sec:lz78-log-loss-eq-codelength}, \ref{sec:lz78-spa-optimality}, and \ref{sec:lz78-probability-source}.

+\textbf{Towards the LZ78 SPA family}.
+To motivate the specific form of the LZ78 SPA family, we consider one of the simplest possible SPAs, the one that defines $q(a|x^{t-1})$ based on the empirical distribution of $x^{t-1}$:

 This SPA, however, incurs infinite loss if $\exists t$ s.t. $N(x_t | x^{t-1}) = 0$.
-This can be amended by placing a prior distribution on the frequencies of each symbol.
-Loosely, we start by assuming that the distribution of symbols matches the mean of the prior, and gradually update our assumption as we see more symbols.
+This can be amended via a Bayesian mixture approach, \ie, by placing a prior distribution on the frequencies of each symbol.
 If the prior distribution is not degenerate, then the issue of unbounded loss is alleviated.

-Formally, define $q^f$ as the probability mass function of the following mixture distribution:\ where $q^f$ is as defined in \eqref{eqn:q-with-prior-integral}, $z_c(x^{t-1})$ is the context for $x_t$ in the construction of a LZ78 prefix tree, and $\{x_i: \cdots\}$ represents the ordered subsequence of symbols in $x^{t-1}$ that have the same LZ78 context as $x_t$. \end{construction} This forms the LZ78 family of SPAs.
-In the subsequent sections, we will define the form of the LZ78 SPA for specific priors that result in a computationally-efficient form \eqref{eqn:q-with-prior-integral}, and show that the log loss of this SPA approaches a scaled version of the LZ78 codelength.
+\begin{definition}[Bayesian Mixture SPA] Define $q^\Uppi$ as the probability mass function of the following mixture distribution:\ where $q^\Uppi$ is as defined in \eqref{eqn:q-with-prior-integral}, and $\mathcal{Y}\{x^{t-1}, z_c(x^{t-1})\}$ is the subsequence of $x^{t-1}$ that has the same LZ78 context as $x_t$ (as per \prettyref{sec:lz78-review}). \end{construction}

+This forms the LZ78 family of SPAs.
+In the subsequent sections, we will define the form of the LZ78 SPA for specific priors that result in a simple form of \eqref{eqn:q-with-prior-integral}, and show that the log loss of this SPA approaches a scaled version of the LZ78 codelength.
 Then, we discuss the performance of this SPA with respect to log loss, proving that its loss is upper-bounded by the optimal log loss of a broad class of SPAs. \begin{remark} For the definition of the LZ78 family of SPAs, we do not place any restrictions on the prior distribution.
-For subsequent theoretical results, however, we stipulate that the density associated with the prior is bounded from below, \ie, $\inf_{\theta \in \Mcal(\Acal)} f(\theta) > 0$. \end{remark}
+For subsequent theoretical results, however, we stipulate that the prior has full support on $\Mcal(\Acal)$. \end{remark}

+A step-by-step example of evaluating the LZ78 SPA can be found in \prettyref{app:lz78-spa-examples}.